ben8169/Network_Packet_Capture/README.md

 ## Overview
 - Captures Only IP Type / TCP Protocol (Can Be Modified)
--  Detailed Workflow and Description is included with annotation.
+-  Detailed Workflow and Description included with annotation.

 ## Packet Analysis
 ### Ethernet Header